simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 - Apply `_preprocess_text` to the input prompt.

-- Vectorise the prompt using the same fitted vectoriser from _vectorise_chunks_with_tfidf.
+- Vectorise the prompt using the same fitted vectoriser from `_vectorise_chunks_with_tfidf`.

 - Calculate similarity between the prompt vector and each chunk vector using cosine similarity.

-- Sort similarity scores and return the top k most relevant chunks.
+- Sort similarity scores and return the `top_k` most relevant chunks.

 - For each result: